zahlio/scrapoxy/docs/quick_start/index.rst

     scrapoxy init conf.json

 Step 6: Edit configuration
 ==========================

+1. Edit :code:`conf.json`
+2. In the *commander* section, replace *password* by a password of your choice
-Edit :code:`conf.json` and replace *accessKeyId*, *secretAccessKey*, *region* by your credentials and parameters.
+3. In the *providers/awsec2* section, replace *accessKeyId*, *secretAccessKey*, *region* by your AWS credentials and parameters.

 Step 7: Start Scrapoxy